Nekmo/amazon-dash/docs/config_file.rst

     sudo chown root:root amazon-dash.yml

 The amazon-dash system configuration file is located in: ``/etc/amazon-dash.yml``

+You can disable this security measure using ``--ignore-perms``.
+Use this option at your own risk only in secure environments (like Docker).

 .. important::
     Remember to restart the service whenever you make a change to apply it.